 Where can I see cherry blossoms in Tokyo?

 You can see sakura almost everywhere in Tokyo.
-Most parks and gardens will have a least a few cherry trees, and you can often see trees along streets too.
-If you’re in Tokyo during sakura season, you definitely won’t miss them.
-However, some places are better than others, but that’s why we put together this list.
+Most parks and gardens will have at least a few cherry trees, and you can often see trees lining streets and rivers too.

 What is the best time of year to see cherry blossoms in Japan?

-This depends on where you are in Japan, but March and April are usually the best months to see cherry blossoms in Japan.
-Check out the 2024 sakura forecast for the most up-to-date information.
+This depends on where you are going, but March and April are usually the best months to see cherry blossoms in Japan.
+Check out the 2024 Japan sakura forecast for the most up-to-date information.

 Is sakura season busy in Tokyo?

 While we do our best to ensure it’s correct, information is subject to change.
 This post was originally published in March 2015.
-Last updated in January 2024 by Maria Danuco.
-Special thanks to Lily Crossley-Baxter and Kylie van Zyl for their help.
+Last updated in March, 2024 by Maria Danuco and Carey Finn.

 Ask our local experts about Tokyo